bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 client_id=demoClient&code=<authorization_code>&code_verifier=DdIlYe3RQ8G2a1NNOP114dTNKjch~h4Vb_gtDbIPl5T_6WCVox6hfuL_-_A-Db55&grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost%3A8080%2Fdemo-callback&code_challenge_method=S256
 ```

+## Considerations
+This sample doesn't fo

 ## Disclaimer
 We have tested and used this application, but we do not accept any responsibility for potential
 security vulnerabilities or problems that may arise.
 Please use it only after conducting your own
 security tests and validating all flows.
 In particular, the token exchange phase may not have been
 thoroughly tested - ensure that you perform necessary testing yourself.
-If you have an application requiring high security and need access to the source code, please contact us.
+If you have an application requiring high security and need access to the source code, please [contact us](mailto:info@bivektor.com).